 Despite having been a popular board game for almost a century, some of the very first Monopoly tokens introduced have endured.
 Over time they’ve been added to as the roster has expanded, and some classics have been retired.

-There’s now a real mix between the classic Monopoly pieces and much more modern options, and who knows when Hasbro will next shake things up.
-We might even see some of the retired Monopoly pieces make a grand comeback.
+There’s now a real mix between the classic Monopoly pieces and much more modern options.
+Hasbro is currently shaking things up once more as fans are voting on which of the retired Monopoly pieces will make a grand comeback.

 Of course, you can always buy a special edition set if you want some more unique tokens themed to your interests, or shop around for an older set if you want to relive some of the tokens of years gone by.